Multi-Task Learning in Natural Language Processing: An Overview: Application in NLP Tasks

 \subsection{Auxiliary MTL}

-Auxiliary MTL aims to improve the performance of certain primary tasks by introducing auxiliary tasks and is widely used in the NLP field for different types of primary task, including sequence tagging, classification, text generation, and representation learning.
-Table \ref{auxTab} generally show types of auxiliary tasks used along with different types of primary tasks.
+Auxiliary MTL aims to improve the performance of certain primary tasks by introducing auxiliary tasks and is widely used in the NLP field for different types of primary tasks, such as sequence tagging, classification, text generation, and representation learning.
+Table \ref{auxTab} summarizes the types of auxiliary tasks used along with different types of primary tasks.
 As shown in Table \ref{auxTab}, auxiliary tasks are usually closely related to primary tasks.